 At the end of the 2012 school year, AAA-TC dissolved and most of their students attended Maplewood Academy's inaugural year of connected learning at the Minnetonka campus.
 Meanwhile, MCA began rebuilding its program as an elementary school.

 In spring of 2014, the school operating committee unanimously voted to renovate the Minnetonka storage building at 3520 Williston Road and by late August the building was completed in time to be used for 2014-2015 school year.
-This building is currently home to MCA for the foreseeable future.
+This building is currently home to MCA.

 Today, MCA is guided by members of school board operating committee and our community of believers.
 MCA students experience a welcoming and loving environment, high quality education, and the Christ-centered emphasis today’s families crave.